 |50 Meals (commuters only)||$410.00|

 Meal plans are automatically renewed for the second term unless canceled through the Office of Residence Life.

 Refunds and Adjustments

-Students who have prepaid charges but do not register for classes will be given a full refund, less applicable non-refundable deposits.
-Students who register for classes and subsequently change their course load through either a partial withdrawal from courses or a complete withdrawal from the university will have adjustments made to their student accounts.
-The date on which the withdrawal form is submitted to the university will be the date used for any refund calculation.
+Students who have prepaid charges but do not register for classes are given a full refund, less applicable non-refundable deposits.
+Students who register for classes and subsequently change their course load through either a partial withdrawal from courses or a complete withdrawal from the university have adjustments made to their student accounts.
+The date on which the withdrawal form is submitted to the university is the date used for any refund calculation.
 Students assume responsibility for the consequences that ensue as a result of any withdrawal grade.
-These consequences include, but are not limited to: a delay in graduation, dismissal from the degree program, external institutions/entities viewing these grades as failing grades, loss of eligibility for certain scholarships and/or financial aid, loss of full-time status and/or loss of a refund.
-If an adjustment results in a refund due to the student, proper application must be made with the Marquette Central Office to obtain the refund.
+These consequences include but are not limited to: a delay in graduation, dismissal from the degree program, external institutions/entities viewing these grades as failing grades, loss of eligibility for certain scholarships and/or financial aid, loss of full-time status and/or loss of a refund.
+If an adjustment results in a refund to students, proper application must be made with the Marquette Central Office to obtain the refund.
 See this bulletin for a full description of withdrawal procedures.